ashish1009/IKan-Kreate/README.md

 IKan Library can be used separately independent to develop your own Editor/Game

 ### How to Use the library
+`{...} directory where IKan Engine is cloned`
+- Link the libikan.a in your project...
+- Include the IKHeaders.h to use all the interface files that are important

+#### Header Search Paths
+`{...} directory where IKan Engine is cloned`
+- {...}/Interface
+- {...}/Vendors/SpdLog/include

 ### Features